TheRacetrack/racetrack/docs/job_types/job_docker.md

 Dockerfile jobs should be used as a last resort.
 You should rather use job types specifically dedicated to your language if possible.

-"docker-http" job type is intended to handle the calls to your Web server written in any programming language, enclosed in a docker image by Dockerfile recipe.
+"docker-proxy" job type is intended to handle the calls to your Web server written in any programming language, enclosed in a docker image by Dockerfile recipe.

-Set `lang: docker-http` in your `fatman.yaml` manifest file in order to use this type of job.
+Set `lang: docker-proxy` in your `fatman.yaml` manifest file in order to use this type of job.

 # Job standards
 Let's assume you want to have a model running in a docker container and calculating